jjc12/MathFree/README.md

-I still need to add the sections "Questions & Issues", "Documentation", "usage", and "license".
+I still need to add the sections "Questions & Issues", "Documentation", and "license".

 # MathFree

 MathFree is a free, open-source C++ library that includes files written to manipulate the following mathematics-based
 objects:

--Matrices (found in MatrixFree)
+-Square matrices (found in SquareMatrixFree)

-The source code and header files for your preferred object can be found at <a href="https://github.com/jjc12/MathFree/tree/master">branch: master</a>.

-*Note: <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
-Clicking the button that looks like an open book on the toolbar to the right will also take you there.*

 ### SquareMatrixFree

-SquareMatrixFree is a class written to manipulate square (nxn) matrices.
+SquareMatrix is a class written to manipulate square (nxn) matrices.

 ##### Demonstration